Updated: 13 hours ago

 2. Understand Your Target Audience

-To create engaging videos, you must know your target audience inside out.
+To create engaging videos, you must understand your customers inside out.

 Who are they?